dechamps/FlexASIO/CONFIGURATION.md

 The value of the option is the *full name* of the device.
 The list of available device names is shown by the [`PortAudioDevices` program][PortAudioDevices].
 The value of this option must exactly match the "Device name" shown by `PortAudioDevices`, including any text in parentheses.
+If the device name contains non-ASCII characters (e.g. accents), make sure the configuration file is written in UTF-8.

 **Note:** only devices that match the selected [*backend*][BACKENDS] will be considered.
 In other words, the "Host API name" as shown in the output of